mykelalvis/FATESRD/fate-srd.com/fate-codex/articles/Approaches as Scale - How to Go Big in Fate.md

 are planted, though, her Forceful tail will be slapping characters around left and right.

-If a human-scale character wants to [[create advantage]] on one of those body parts/zones, you can either have them roll versus the passive difficulty, or you can make a roll with the approach to reflect the dragon's active defense against being `Tied Down`, for example.
+If a human-scale character wants to [[Create Advantage]] on one of those body parts/zones, you can either have them roll versus the passive difficulty, or you can make a roll with the approach to reflect the dragon's active defense against being `Tied Down`, for example.